derbyparty/derby-router/README.md

 `path`: string (should starts with '/')

-handler: one of a list of route-handlers.
+`handler`: one of a list of route-handlers.
 May be omitted, if so `name`-template will be rendered.
 There are two types of handlers:

 - handler-function